Waihorotiu Stream

-The Waihorotiu Stream – now channeled into brick sewers underneath Queen Street.
+The Waihorotiu Stream – now channelled into brick sewers underneath Queen Street.

 Waihorotiu (from the Māori Wai Horotiu), sometimes called the Waihorotiu Stream and the 'Queen Street River', is a stream that ran down the Queen Street gully in the Auckland CBD, New Zealand, into the Waitemata Harbour.
 It has long since been covered over and put underground by the urbanisation of the area.

 History

 Originally this was an open stream that was one of the tributaries of the Waitemata River, now submerged by rising sea levels in the Waitematā Harbour.
 The Waihorotiu carved out the Queen Street valley millions of years ago.
 The upper part of that valley now forms Myers Park.
 The references to a spring feeding the stream in the area of the Baptist Tabernacle in Myers Park are problematic (no historical document references this and if a spring existed it is unlikely it would have been built over).
 The stream ran through a swampy area (now Aotea Square), formed when lava flows from the Albert Park Volcano blocked the flow of the Waihorotiu Stream approximately 145,000 years ago.
 From here, it flowed northwards between Queen and Elliot Streets until the vicinity of Victoria Street, where, emerging behind the Courthouse, it flowed down into what is now the lower part of Queen Street.
 It entered the harbour at what is now called Fort Street but in the early colonial period was called Fore Street, a shortened form of Foreshore.
 The lower reaches of the stream above the Fort Street will have been tidal; doubtless pre-European Māori fished in this area.

 The swampy area now occupied by Aotea Square was probably used to trap birds and possibly eels.
 A side tributary (occupying the gully between Wellesley and Airedale Streets) possibly provided drinking water for both Māori villages and the first European colonists of Auckland, although the still existing Spring just to the north of Waterloo Quadrant (later utilised by the Grey & Menzies Mineral Water Company) may have been preferred as more reliable.
 The stream flowed into Horotiu Bay (called Commercial Bay after European settlement).
 In Māori mythology, the stream is the home of Horotiu, a taniwha (roughly speaking, a local nature spirit).